raybbian/hyprtasking/README.md

 - `hyprtasking:move, ARG` takes in 1 argument that is one of `up`, `down`, `left`, `right`
     - when dispatched, hyprtasking will switch workspaces with a nice animation

+- `hyprtasking:killhovered` behaves similarly to the standard `killactive` dispatcher with focus on hover
+    - when dispatched, hyprtasking will the currently hovered window, useful when the overview is active.
+    - this dispatcher is designed to **replace** killactive, it will work even when the overview is **not active**.

 ### Config Options